 It isn’t long before he discovers that anyone he was hoping to find on this world was already murdered there a long, long time ago, including his friend – but while he doesn’t find what he was looking for, he does discover something just as grand, something that makes him as giddy as a school boy.
 The Doctor’s TARDIS has been a constant figure in his life: she was there when he first left Gallifrey, when he parted ways with Susan, when he lost his family to the Daleks, when he fought in the time war, when he lost Rose to an alternate universe, when he rebooted the multiverse.
 She’s essentially family, and now, for the first time ever, the Doctor and the TARDIS get to speak to each other when her soul is deposited inside the body of a human woman.

 It’s a surreal and unprecedented experience, but one they both decide to take full advantage of.
-Once they get used to it, they decide to use this opportunity to critique each other and get some things off their chests – which leads to a few hilariously snippy talks about how they could both afford to pull their own weight more – but the bond they have as friends is frequently reaffirmed as they work together to save Amy and Rory, and they discover they have a lot more in common than they previous thought: like how they’re both completely and utterly mad.
-The TARDIS has a time limit to get her old body back before her new human form gives out, so the Doctor grows very protective of her as she starts to slowly deteriorate.
+Once they get used to it, they decide to use this opportunity to critique each other and get some things off their chests – which leads to a few hilariously snippy talks about how they could both afford to pull their own weight more.
+But the bond they have as friends is frequently reaffirmed as well as they work together to save Amy and Rory, and they discover they have a lot more in common than they previous thought: like how they’re both completely and utterly mad.
+The TARDIS has a time limit to get her old body back before her new human form starts to give out, so the Doctor grows very protective of her and very affectionate towards her as she slowly starts to deteriorate.

 Like “Vincent And The Doctor“, “The Doctor’s Wife” is one of Amy Pond’s (Karen Gillan) better episodes when it comes to how well her friendship with the Doctor is portrayed.
 When the Doctor takes Amy and Rory (Arthur Darvill) on a dangerous rescue mission outside the universe, Rory is willing to take the Doctor’s word for it that he knows what he’s doing and he has everything under control (despite his own apprehension), but Amy isn’t so sure, since she knows her Raggedy Man quite well.
 By this point, the Doctor has told Amy and Rory about how he ended the last great time war, which says a lot of about where they’re at as friends, since that’s hardly a memory he’s proud of.
 Amy knows the Doctor has weak spots in his judgment, and basic human needs like everyone else, so she’s worried about him making a huge mistake.